Blue Jackets score 2 on penalty shots, clinch playoff spot

 Dubinsky converted the second penalty shot at 6:28 of the second period after Anderson was taken down on a breakaway by Dalton Prout.
 Anderson was hurt on the play and there was some confusion about who would take the shot.

-Columbus coach John Tortorella initially sent out Sam Gagner to take it, but the officials ruled that he was not on the ice at the time of the penalty.
+Tortorella initially sent out Sam Gagner to take it, but the officials ruled that he was not on the ice at the time of the penalty.
 Dubinsky took it, beating Schneider high to the left corner with a move similar to the one by Sedlak.

+''It doesn't matter who is out there for me.
+I have to find a way to make a save,'' Schneider said. ''It doesn't matter if it Mario Lemieux or Wayne Gretzky. it's to me to come up with a save against whoever is out there.''

 NOTES: The Devils dressed 11 forwards and seven defensemen. ...
 The Blue Jackets, who first made the playoffs in 2009, won the season series 3-1. ...
 Anderson returned to the ice in the second period and quickly had an end-to-end rush. ...Bobrovsky has won seven straight. ...
-Columbus has never won a playoff series.
+Columbus has never won a playoff series. ...
+The Devils have faced three penalty shots in the last two games, the first time that has happened to an NHL team since the New York Americans in December 1934.

 UP NEXT